 - Ask vendors to accept credit card payments.
 If you work with vendors who don’t typically accept credit cards, ask if they’d be willing to make an exception to help you meet your spending goal.

 Chase Ink Sign-Up Bonuses: Summary and Final Thoughts

 Chase Ink Business cards are widely recognized as among the best in the class.
-With their high welcome bonuses and great spending categories, they’re perfect for helping your business earn money back, and can even help you take a personal trip using travel rewards.
+Their high welcome bonuses and great spending categories are perfect for helping your business earn money back and can even help you take a personal trip using travel rewards.

 My household has every Chase Business Ink card except for the Ink Business Premier, and it’s an important part of our strategy of earning Chase Ultimate Rewards points, which we redeem for travel.